Inman Moore has played at the Arcadia Bridge Center for about 40 years or more, and for those

 A very long time ago, on a Friday night, Inman and his partner, Sonja, came to my table and Inman sat down to my left, in the West seat.
 After a friendly greeting and a few casual comments we got down to the serious matter at hand.
 I opened the bidding and my partner, Jim Gimlett, jumped straight to game, putting Inman on lead.

 During the course of play Inman signaled very plainly that he wanted a spade return as soon as Sonja had the chance.
 She saw the signal.
-I saw it and so did Jim.
+I saw the signal, and so did Jim.
 Heck, I think the kibitzer at the next table saw it.
 Inman surely wanted a spade lead from his partner.

 Have you ever noticed that in a room full of people there is sometimes a lull in the conversations and a hush will fall over a crowded room?
 It happened at that moment just as we four were also sitting stunned into silence.
-Inman, the good Bridge-Playing Methodist Minister, took that moment to look down and say, in a very loud voice, one that carried across the room...
-SHIT!
+Inman, the good Bridge-Playing Methodist Minister, took that moment to look down and say, in a very loud and crisp voice, one that carried across the room...
+"SHIT!"